qgis/QGIS-Documentation/source/docs/training_manual/database_concepts/data_model.rst

    table, now would be a good time to rebuild it, as you will need it in the next exercises.

-A word on PG Admin III
+A word on pgAdmin III
 -------------------------------------------------------------------------------

 We are showing you the SQL commands from the psql prompt because it's a very useful way to learn about databases.
 However, there are quicker and easier ways to do a lot of what we are showing you.
-Install PGAdminIII and you can create, drop, alter etc tables using 'point and click' operations in a GUI.
+Install pgAdminIII and you can create, drop, alter etc tables using 'point and click' operations in a GUI.

 Under Ubuntu, you can install it like this: